shahramjoon/capstoneproject/index.md

 corpus <- tm_map(corpus, removeWords, stopwords("english"))
 corpus <- tm_map(corpus, stemDocument)
 ```
-Created a Matrix of all words used at least in %3 of all reivews
+Created a Matrix of 95692 * 333 for 333 words used at least in %3 of all 95692  reivews

 ```r
 dtm = DocumentTermMatrix(corpus)